Anthonyzou/react-native-image-cache/README.md

-# React image caching for Android
+# Image caching for Android

 This is still very basic since I am quite new to React.
 There is plenty of room for improvment by adding additional react bindings for props and callbacks.